Online Therapy across Delaware, Pennsylvania, & Maryland

 -

-Short answer: no. It’s important that therapy is a space where you can be fully present, grounded, and safe.
+It’s important that therapy is a space where you can be fully present, grounded, and safe.
 That means no sessions while driving, running errands, or multitasking.
-You deserve more than distracted, in-between support—we’ll work best when you have the space to actually show up for yourself.